-Iain Humphries, age 46, has served as our Chief Financial Officer and Secretary and a member of our Board of Directors since the consummation of the Business Combination.
-Mr. Humphries has served as the Chief Financial Officer of Brundage-Bone since November 2016.
-Prior to joining Brundage-Bone, Mr. Humphries was the Chief Financial Officer of Wood Group PSN Americas from August 2013 to August 2016, having joined Wood Group PLC in 2005.
-Mr. Humphries has spent nearly fifteen years working in various finance leadership roles based in the United States and has over 20 years of international financial and management experience in the construction, oil & gas, power generation and public accounting sectors.
+Iain Humphries, age 47, has served as our Chief Financial Officer and Secretary since November 2016 and a member of our Board of Directors since December 2018.
+Prior to joining CPH, Mr. Humphries was the Chief Financial Officer of Wood Group PSN Americas from 2013 to 2016, having joined Wood Group PLC in 2005.
+Mr. Humphries has spent over fifteen years working in various finance leadership roles based in the United States and has almost 25 years of international financial and management experience in the construction, oil & gas, power generation and public accounting sectors.
 He is a Chartered Accountant of the Institute of Chartered Accountants of Scotland (ICAS) and holds a 1st Class Honors Degree in Accounting & Finance from The Robert Gordon University located in Aberdeen, Scotland.